joannagibowicz/DVD-Rental---Database/README.md

 * adding/ removing client's data to database
 * calculating price of movie rental depending on movie category and on-time/ delayed return
-* calculating additional change for delay
+* calculating additional charge for delay
 * calculating bonuses where applicable
 * showing info whenever movie is not available